scipy-conference/scipy_proceedings/papers/jaime_arias/paper.rst

 technique most used by clinicians and neuroscientists to map the main functional regions of the brain.

-BOLD :cite:`Ogawa:1990` reflects the changes in oxygen concentration in the blood.
+BOLD signal :cite:`Ogawa:1990` reflects the changes in oxygen concentration in the blood.
 Briefly, when brain activity occurs, oxygen is locally consumed by neurons and its concentration in the blood decreases (see Fig.
 :ref:`boldchain`).
-Therefore, an inflow of oxygenated blood is achieved to replenish the tissue, increasing blood oxygen concentration.
-Deoxygenated blood causes locally magnetic distortions.
+Therefore, an inflow of oxygenated blood is achieved to replenish the tissue, increasing local blood oxygen concentration in veins and capillaries, and then BOLD signal diminution.
+Oxygenated and deoxygenated bloods have different magnetic properties.
 Thus, BOLD signal is an indirect measure of cerebral activity based on physiological changes in oxygen consumption, cerebral blood flow and blood volume.

 .. figure:: figures/bold_chain.pdf
    :align: center